matthew-dong-dev/personal-website/about.md

 - Augmented site functionality by designing and integrating an [enhanced search feature](https://askoski.berkeley.edu/search) into the site
 - Berkeley, CA (April 2018 - Present)

-**Software Developer: Sabre Corporation**
+**Software Engineering Intern: Sabre Corporation**

-- General system testing and debugging
+- Worked on the developer portal site, used to access backend APIs from operational units across the coompany
+- Provided general feature development and test coverage in alignment with stakeholder specifications
 - Southlake, TX (May 2019 - Aug 2019)

 **Undergraduate Student Instructor: [Stat 89A Linear Algebra for Data Science]({{site.url}}/assets/files/stat89a_syllabus.pdf)**

-- Responsibilities include maintaining course infrastructure & working with Michael Mahoney to prototype and refine course materials for the pilot 4-unit offering of the course.
+- Worked with Michael Mahoney and course staff to scale course infrastructure and prototype course materials for the pilot 4-unit offering of the course.
+- Guided and mentored students during office hours and discussion sections.
+- Berkeley, CA (Nov 2017 - Feb 2019)

 <!-- * [Projects]({{site.url}}/projects)	 -->
 <!-- * DataKind -->